jfachriz/Uxdroid/README.md

 ### Method 2: Manual Installation via Git
-If you prefer to manually install the manager tool and select your distribution parameters yourself, follow these steps:
+If you prefer to manually install the manager tool and select your distribution parameters, follow these steps:
 ```bash
 # Update packages and install git
 apt update && apt upgrade -y